-You may drag&drop single or multiple files on PStills window - all supported input formats can be mixed.
-In case of multiple files PStill will display a dialog that let you set the order of the input files for processing and allows to convert each single file separately or combine the input files to one PDF result or alternatively process each input file separately to a PDF.
+You can drag&drop single or multiple files on PStills window - all supported input formats can be mixed.
+In case of multiple files PStill will display a dialog that let you set the order of the input files for processing and allows to combine the input files to one PDF result or alternatively process each input file separately to a PDF.